 Kurono Toyko Toki

-Kurono Tokyo has taken the watch world by storm in 2021, selling a number of new models that all sold out instantly and saw certain pre-owned prices from the watch brand eclipse the original retail price.
-If you’re into the most elegant and considered affordable watches, however, the Kurono Tokyo Toki watch has to be one of the best watches of 2021.
+Kurono Tokyo took the watch world by storm in 2021, selling a number of new models that all sold out instantly and saw certain pre-owned prices from the watch brand eclipse the original retail price.
+If you’re into the most elegant and considered affordable watches, however, the Kurono Tokyo Toki watch has to be one of the best watches of 2022.

 Featuring a 37mm case made from 316L high-grade steel, the subtly powerful dial tone is inspired by the feathers of the Japanese crested ibis.